Photo & Video

 |Wishing Shrine Curse||Disclaimer|

 All of what is 'Downtown Tucson Arizona' has been built over the top of the ancient Papago Indian Village-Cemetery's along with the functioning cemetery's that were used by the Spanish Army which took over the area in the 1700's.
-The Spanish Cemetery's, the later Mexican Cemetery's, the following U.S. Cemetery's, and the Confederate States Cemetery's were scattered all over the what is today Tucson's downtown areas.
+The Spanish Cemetery's, the later Mexican Cemetery's, the following U.S. Army Cemetery's, and the Confederate Army Cemetery's were scattered all over the what is today Tucson's downtown areas.
 Finally, in 1919 a serious attempt was made to move known downtown graves out of the city to resting places like the Evergreen Cemetery up to the north on Oracle Road.
 Despite those reloactions, the remains of many of Tucson's former residents are still being unearthed during construction projects right up to this day.

 The History of the Old Presidio Horse Corral